mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 version

 // Query config.databases:
+mongos> sh.enableSharding("m103", "m103-example")
+{
+    "ok" : 1,
+    "operationTime" : Timestamp(1631516381, 5),
+    "$clusterTime" : {
+      "clusterTime" : Timestamp(1631516381, 5),
+      "signature" : {
+        "hash" : BinData(0,"bE920n3OAwnTHkMEeiGj9NxEefQ="),
+        "keyId" : NumberLong("7006634394848854025")
+      }
+    }
+}
 mongos> db.databases.find().pretty()
-{ "_id" : "m103", "primary" : "m103-example", "partitioned" : false }
+{ "_id" : "m103", "primary" : "m103-example", "partitioned" : true }
 { "_id" : "newDB", "primary" : "m103-example", "partitioned" : false }
 ```

-It's going to give us the *primary shard for each database*, and the partition here is just telling us whether or not *sharding has been enabled on this database*.
+It's going to give us the *primary shard for each database*, and the *partition* here is just telling us whether or not *sharding has been enabled on this database*.
 In this case, the *m103 database has sharding enabled*.
 Now, take a look at the collections.
 So this is only going to give us information on collections that have been *sharded*.
 But for those collections, it will tell us the *shard key* that we used.

 In this case, the *m103 products collection was sharded on sale price*.
 And it also tell us whether or not that key was unique.
 This one's going to tell us about the *shards in our cluster*.
 And here, you can see the *hostname* contains the *replica set name because these shards are deployed as replica sets*.
 The chunks collection is possibly the most interesting collection in this whole database.